Boku52500/Leaderboard/README.md

 # To-do list project.

 > This is the javaScript project for Microverse.
-In this project, I built a simple to-do list useing HTML, CSS, javaScript and WebPack.
+In this project, I built a leaderboard page useing HTML, CSS, javaScript, APIS and WebPack.

 ## Built With